-To ensure that sites are providing high quality services for all NC Pre-K children, the NC Pre-K program staff at Down East Partnership for Children (DEPC) conduct needs assessments with each subcontractor at the beginning of every program year.
-These needs assessments serve as an opportunity for NC Pre-K program staff to identify any administrative and/or programmatic technical assistance needs and offer support to sites prior to state monitoring visits conducted midyear.
+To ensure that sites are providing high quality services for all NC Pre-K children, the NC Pre-K program staff at Down East Partnership for Children (DEPC) provides each subcontractor a practices and procedures inventory checklist at the beginning of every program year.
+The checklist serves as an opportunity for NC Pre-K program staff to identify any administrative and/or programmatic technical assistance needs and offer support to sites prior to state monitoring visits conducted midyear.
 Additionally, NC Pre-K program staff observe indicators related to Environmental Rating Scales including teacher-child interactions, curriculum, room arrangement, discipline, and general classroom supervision during TA visits.
 If specific opportunities for growth are noted that require TA support beyond what can be provided by program staff then a referral will be made to CCR&R Core Services technical assistance staff.
 NC Pre-K program staff will also review administrative indicators related to compliance with NC Pre-K program requirements (including ERS score) to ensure that each site is operating within compliance from the beginning of the program year and will notify the site administrator in writing if there are any concerns.
 NC Pre-K program staff follow up with sites as needed to offer additional supports and ensure progress is being made.
 Classrooms participating in TA will be monitored on their progress throughout the year.

 Professional development opportunities are offered for NC Pre-K teachers and/or administrators on a variety of topics.
 Topics may include (but are not limited to) lesson planning, ECERS preparation, curriculum implementation, formative assessments, and unique needs/challenging behaviors.
 Opportunities will be made available in the fall, winter, and spring months.
 Professional development will occur in person or remotely.

 The Subsidy Program Manager and NCPK Coordinator facilitate the NC Pre-K Advisory Committee which serves to provide ongoing, collaborative advice about local policies and procedures in the implementation of NC Pre-K services and to provide oversight for the local program.
 The Committee works to ensure that policies are in place that support the implementation and administration of high-quality NC Pre-K services.
 Additional functions of the NC Pre-K Advisory Committee are outlined in the NC Pre-Kindergarten Program Requirements and Guidance.
 The Committee meets quarterly, and as needed, to discuss issues related to the development and delivery of services across local NC Pre-K sites.
 The Committee is comprised of local NC Pre-K providers and other community members and acts as a driver for program improvement and quality enhancement.
 Specifics about Committee membership requirements can be found in the NC Pre-Kindergarten Program Requirements and Guidance.
 Committee meetings will occur in person or remotely.

+The NC Pre-K program staff provide guidance and technical assistance to NC Pre-K providers to ensure Family Engagement activities are maintained through the use of the Teaching Strategies Gold Ready Rosie App and other opportunities for families to be engaged in their child’s learning.
+A written plan for family engagement activities is developed by the NC Pre-K Committee that include the components found in NC Pre-Kindergarten Program Requirements and Guidance.
+This plan is developed at the beginning of the program year.

 The NCPK Coordinator and Subsidy Specialist are responsible for the daily operation of the NC Pre-K program.
 The DEPC Program Director provides oversight and support to the Scholarship program.
 The Subsidy Specialist, partially funded through another activity, provides ongoing support to the NC Pre-K program.
 The Subsidy Program Manager provides supervision and support for the NC Pre-K program.